User forum posting guidelines

 • Anything else that might be needed to fully reproduce your problem.
 Remember that in most cases being able to reproduce your problem locally is the only way to provide you with help.

-Bug fixing works pretty much like answers on the mailing list: unless you have a support contract covering your needs you have to assume developers will look at the issue in their free time left besides work, family and their normal life.
+Bug fixing works pretty much like answers on the mailing lists: unless you have a support contract covering your needs, you have to assume developers will look at the issue in their free time left besides work, family and their normal life.